omaradel73/KNN/README.md

 - The `scikit-learn` library for providing the KNN implementation.

 ## Contact
-For any questions or suggestions, please feel free to open an issue or contact the repository owner.
+For any questions or suggestions, please feel free to open an issue or contact me.

 ---